slobodan-ilic/metabase-interview/take-home/README.md

 The approach taken is to implement all the parts of the database as functional objects.
 There's no mutable state involved and thus somewhat functional (even though in Python).
 The proliferating `@property` serves to demonstrate the fact that the objects are just functional objects, and that they have no state.
 In production code, this would be `@lazyproperty` which is also idempotent.

+## Supported syntax

+The supported syntax is pretty simple, allowing for the combination of binary expressions (such as <, >, =, etc.) with logical expressions (which are n-ary).
+The syntax doesn't support parentheses, but does support multiple logical operator combined with multiple binary operators.

 ## Implementation

 There are a couple of important classes which implement the functionality: